 Intestinal blockage is a constant concern for dogs.
 They love to chew non-food items, and dogs have a tendency to swallow large chunks of hard-to-digest items.
 The accusers are alleging that Greenies are not adequately digestible and large chunks can lodge in the throat of your dog.

 Please leave these in the store.
 The vast majority of rawhide products and treats come from China.
 Their journey starts with the hides being soaked in a toxic sodium sulphide to remove the hair and fat.
-More chemicals are used in order to split the hide into layers which is then washed with hydrogen peroxide to give the white 'pure' look and rmove the rancid smell.
-Some rawhides have festive colors (SEE PICTURE BELOW) and the glue to form rolls or cute shapes.
+More chemicals are used in order to split the hide into layers which is then washed with hydrogen peroxide to give the white 'pure' look and remove the rancid smell.
+Some rawhides have festive colors (see picture below) and the glue to form rolls or cute shapes.
 They regularly cause intestinal blockages and choking.
 The chews go slippery when wet and are near impossible to get hold of to save a choking dog.
 PLEASE BE SAFE WITH YOUR DOGS.
 DON'T USE!

 Dogs love rope toys.
 Rope toys are pulled apart easily especially the cheaper ones.
 The string wrap around the inside of the intestines and cause many problems such as severe blockages.
 NO ROPE TOYS